nolauren/labs/topicmodeling.md

 1. Make sure you and your data are in the right directory.
 The data should be in the mallet-2.0.7 folder.
 Open your terminal and move into that folder.
 Use the [command line tutorial](https://github.com/introdh2016/labs/blob/master/commandline.md).

 2. The second step is to Import all your text files.
 The result will be a combined binary file that isn’t much use to you, but that is optimized for further work in Mallet.
+The token-regex should be modified (or removed) for PC users.

 ```sh
 bin/mallet import-dir --input NAMEOFFOLDERWITHTEXTS/ --output texts.mallet  --token-regex '\p{L}[\p{L}\p{P}]*\p{L}' --keep-sequence --remove-stopwords
 ```

 Example:
 ```sh